Bible Literacy F-6

 Unit Description

-In Unit One, students will develop their knowledge and understanding of key biblical stories and teachings that highlight themes of faith, compassion, and spiritual growth.
+In unit one, students will develop their knowledge and understanding of key biblical stories and teachings that highlight themes of faith, compassion, and spiritual growth.
 In this unit, students will explore foundational stories and teachings from both the Old and New Testaments, beginning with the call of Moses and the giving of the Law, through to Jesus’ declaration as the Bread of Life.
 Students will examine these passages, including the Shema, the story of Shadrach, Meshach, and Abednego in the fiery furnace, and the Sermon on the Mount, to understand how these texts conveyed essential beliefs and values to early Jewish and Christian audiences.
-Through questioning and analysis, students will develop skills to interpret key themes, such as faith, obedience, compassion, and gratitude, while drawing connections to their own lives.
-By engaging in activities, discussions, and reflections, students will deepen their understanding of how characters, events, and core teachings in the Bible shape perspectives on moral choices, relationships, and community.
+Through questioning and analysis, students will develop skills to interpret key themes, such as faith, obedience, compassion and gratitude, while drawing connections to their own lives.
+By engaging in activities, discussions and reflections, students will deepen their understanding of how characters, events, and core teachings in the Bible shape perspectives on moral choices, relationships and community.
 Students will learn about the historical context of each story.

 Students will explore Christians from various countries, discovering diverse cultures and languages.
 Using a globe or map, they will locate each country featured in the lessons, fostering a sense of global community.
 They will learn about different people and countries, appreciate beautiful artwork depicting the Christian faith from around the world, and hear key Bible verses read in various languages.
 This exploration deepens their understanding of the rich diversity within the global Christian community and nurtures a compassionate and positive attitude toward others.